s-fleck/lest/README.md

 lest contains forks of the dplyr functions `case_when()` and `if_else()`.
-`case_when()` enables you to vectorise multiple `if` and `else` statements (like the `CASE WHEN` statement in SQL). `if_else()` is a stricter and more predictable version of `base::ifelse()` that preverves attributes (and therefore works with Dates).
+`case_when()` enables you to vectorise multiple `if` and `else` statements (like the `CASE WHEN` statement in SQL). `if_else()` is a stricter and more predictable version of `base::ifelse()` that preserves attributes (and therefore works with Dates).

 **lest** depends only on base, and will never add any external dependencies.